fecgov/openFEC/README.md

 endpoint will only reach the Flask application once.
 This means that responses may be stale for up to an hour following the nightly refresh of the materialized views.

+#### API Umbrella

+The staging and production environments use the [API Umbrella](http://apiumbrella.io) for rate limiting, authentication, caching, and HTTPS termination and redirection.
+Both environments use the `FEC_API_WHITELIST_IPS` flag to reject requests that are not routed through the API Umbrella.

 #### Git-flow and continuous deployment

 We use git-flow for naming and versioning conventions.
 Both the API and web app are continuously deployed